GDPR Compliance

 Damage to Personal Property: In addition to structures and vehicles, fallen trees can damage fences, sheds, landscaping, or other personal property.
 Determining how these types of damages are covered often requires a review of the relevant insurance policies.

-Insurance coverage is a key component in addressing tree-related property damage.
+Insurance and Claims Insurance coverage is a key component in addressing tree-related property damage.
 Homeowners’ insurance policies generally cover damage caused by fallen trees, provided that the tree fell due to an insured peril, such as wind or lightning.
 However, policy exclusions, coverage limits, and deductibles can affect the amount of compensation a property owner receives.
 Morrow emphasizes the importance of understanding the details of an insurance policy before filing a claim.

 Insurance disputes can arise if there is a question of whether the tree was adequately maintained.
 If an insurance company believes that the tree was in poor condition and that the owner neglected to address a known risk, they may deny the claim or reduce the payout.
 To mitigate these risks, property owners should document the condition of their trees and any efforts made to maintain or remove potentially hazardous trees.